zhizhou57/FVD/README.md

 # FVD
-We have implemented the calculation of FVD using PyTorch, which is adapted from TATS and StyleGAN-V .
+We have implemented the calculation of FVD using PyTorch, which is adapted from VideoGPT and StyleGAN-V .

 This repo handle several issues present in other FVD calculation projects and establishes a unified standard for FVD computation: